nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 Intel&reg; HAXM is successfully installed.

-In command prompt, execute the following command to verify whether Intel&reg; HAXM is running:
+In the command prompt, execute the following command to verify whether Intel&reg; HAXM is running:

 ```
 sc query intelhaxm